-The table below discloses Fundsmith LLP's carbon emissions for the calendar year 2023.
-As this is our first year of reporting in line with the recommendations made by the TCFD, we do not have data for previous periods.
+The table below discloses Fundsmith LLP's carbon emissions for the calendar years 2023 and 2024.
 We do not own the London office from which our operations are based, nor do we own any vehicles for use within our business.
-Therefore, we do not have any scope 1 emissions.
+Therefore, we do not produce scope 1 emissions.
 All our direct emissions are from the electricity used by our London office during the year, i.e., scope 2 emissions.

-As shown in the table below, the emissions resulting from our direct operations are insignificant compared to the emissions generated by the companies held within our investment portfolios (i.e., our scope 3 'investment' emissions).
+As shown in the table below, the emissions resulting from our direct operations are insignificant compared to the emissions generated by our investment portfolios and their underlying investments (i.e., our scope 3 'investment' emissions).
 These emissions carry significantly more material risks and opportunities for us as a firm, which is why they have been focused on throughout the report.